 - It’s about 160 km northeast of Wellington, New Zealand’s capital city.

-- Daily brewery tours are at 11.30 and 2.30 (subject to change).
-Check the official website for current times and booking information.
+- Daily brewery tours are at 11.30 (subject to change).

 - You must wear closed shoes if you are taking a brewery tour.

 - Tui’s range at our last visit included: pale ale, lager, dark, pilsner, and crushed apple cider.